Cham Hendon: Painting

 John Russell, art critic for The New York Times, wrote in 1979, "When Marcia Tucker got together an exhibition called "Bad Painting" at the New Museum not long ago, the best bad painter on view was a young man from Wisconsin called Cham Hendon."
 Hendon's work was marked by "a speculative and tenacious intelligence", and Russell went on to say that the paintings were good to look at, they had something to say and they were not taken from anyone else.

 That unique quality of Hendon's paintings defies classification.
 Some of his work has been called "narrative painting", but only a portion of his work fits that definition.
 His paintings have "affinities with Pop Art", but not the "dead-pan look of Pop Art".
 His method of painting is "akin to Jackson Pollock" and has been described as a "slow motion form of action painting", but the result is figurative, not abstract.
 Hendon's style has been referred to as "poured pointillism", and "synthetic impressionist portraits".

 The "unique glossy surfaces provoke the question 'How does he do that?'.
 There are many variations on the description of how the paintings are done, but most agree that the paintings are created by pouring the paint onto a canvas stretched on a flat surface.
 The canvas has a drawing on it to guide Hendon's work and the poured paint builds up a thick, multicolored surface that defines the shapes in the drawing.

 The resulting paintings are difficult to put into words.
-They have been described variously as "melted psychodelic ice cream and infrared photographs", "colored frostings", "melted linoleum", and "erratic veination".
+They have been described variously as "melted psychedelic ice cream and infrared photographs", "colored frostings", "melted linoleum", and "erratic veination".

 But knowing how the paint is applied, and reading descriptions of the paintings, does not prepare the viewer for the visual impact of an actual painting.
 The poured paint "achieves a great physical presence, vital and energetic, with a good-natured energy that is truly infectious".